Panic! at the Disco: 2005–2007: A Fever You Can't Sweat Out

 The band's debut album, A Fever You Can't Sweat Out, was released September 27, 2005.
 Sales began relatively slow.
 It debuted at No. 112 on the Billboard 200 album chart, No. 6 on the Billboard Independent Albums chart, and No. 1 on the Billboard Top Heatseekers chart, with nearly 10,000 albums sold in the first week of release.
-Within a span of four months, Panic! would release the video for its first single, "I Write Sins Not Tragedies", rocket up the Billboard Hot 100 as sales of Fever passed the 500,000 mark.
+Within a span of four months, Panic! would release the video for its second single, "I Write Sins Not Tragedies", rocket up the Billboard Hot 100 as sales of Fever passed the 500,000 mark.
 At the end of March 2006, the band announced a headlining tour.
 By August, the group's debut record was certified platinum by the Recording Industry Association of America (RIAA), and the music video for "I Write Sins Not Tragedies" won Video of the Year at the 2006 MTV Video Music Awards.
 "Some aspects of the fame are annoying, but at the end of the day it's something we're most grateful for.
 It's certainly opened the door to a whole new batch of opportunities," Ross said of the band's newfound fame and instant success.

 On May 17, 2006, Panic! at the Disco announced that original bassist Brent Wilson had left the band, "posting a statement that was both diplomatic and entirely inscrutable […] yet [failing] to mention any reason why Wilson is leaving Panic," according to MTV News.
 He was replaced in the band by Jon Walker.
 In June, Wilson asserted to MTV News that he was kicked out of the band via a phone call.
 "It was done as a phone call and the only person who spoke was Spencer.
 Apparently, Brendon and Ryan were on the speakerphone too, but they didn't say a word.
 They never even said they were sorry," explained Wilson.
 Smith wrote a lengthy e-mail back to James Montgomery of MTV News, stating, in part, "We made the decision based on Brent's lack of responsibility and the fact that he wasn't progressing musically with the band," and revealed that Wilson did not write nor play any bass present on Fever.
 Instead, Urie recorded these parts.
 Wilson demanded a cut in royalties, and threatened to take his former band to court.